pschudar/conversion/README.md

 This is not always so cut and dry.
 Length or distance measurements come in many different flavors depending on geographical location or even context.
 The easiest starting point was determining some common units of measuring lengths.

 1. Imperial system of measurement

+  inch,
+  foot,
+  yard,
-  a. inch, foot, yard, mile
+  mile

 2. Metric

+  millimeter,
+  centimeter,
+  meter,
-  a. millimeter, centimeter, meter, kilometer
+  kilometer

 While there are many other systems for measuring length or distance out there, such as the maritime measurements of a fathom, cable, nautical mile, or league, the project calls for only the most common types.
 It's possible that more will be added at a later date.